rinalestari2021/P6_Rina_Lestari/README.md

 # P6_Rina_Lestari

-## TODO

-- installer mongo
-- installer mongoose

-- communiquer en javascript avec la base de donnee mongo
-- renvoyer des donnees au client
+- only sauce owner can mmodify it
+- return 403 if not
+- only sauce owner can delete it
+- return 403 if not